How Glycolic Acid Helps with Acne

 - Reduces scars: Severe acne lesions often leave scars.
 High-percentage glycolic acid peels can help somewhat reduce scarring from acne lesions.2-6

-- Skin thickening: In healthy skin, collagen provides support and structure to the skin.
+- Thickens skin: In healthy skin, collagen provides support and structure to the skin.
 If this collagen is damaged, or if the amount of collagen decreases, wrinkles form.
 Glycolic acid can increase the amount of collagen, which would help the skin maintain its shape and strength.

 Glycolic Acid Treatments for Acne